infews/infews.github.io/source/articles/2024-03-06-why-do-we-miss-pivotal-tracker.html.md

 [st]: https://talk.storytime.solutions/

 _UPDATE:_ Some folks have started [StoryTime][st], a forum to talk about the transition away from Pivotal Tracker.
 It's free to join.
+_UPDATE UPDATE:_ Pivotal Tracker is gone.
+Pour out a few story points for stories long gone.
 ---
 Among my favorite stories about the "early" days of Pivotal Tracker was the argument of whether or not Bugs and Chores should have (story) points.
 Tracker originally said no.

 [Parker Thompson][pt] had a different take.
 At the time, his client thought in terms of capacity planning - not velocity volatility - and so he wanted points, dammit.
 After weeks of this being a persistent breakfast and lunch topic, he escalated to Rob Mee.
 Which led to a semi-intense argument.

-[Pivotal Tracker][tracker] is about to go away for all but Broadcom Enterprise customers.
-Many of us who love Tracker are still using it for personal projects.
-A few companies are still using it for shipping products - how awesome is that?
+Pivotal Tracker ~is about to go away for all but Broadcom Enterprise customers~ has gone away for all customers.
+Many of us who love Tracker ~are~ were still using it for personal projects.
+A few companies ~are~ were still using it for shipping products - how awesome is that?
 So now we pivots are being reflective about Tracker.

 So why do _I_ miss Pivotal Tracker so much?
 I boiled it down to two-ish things.